 SIMON: Yeah.
 He goes on, "I love you - I love you like anything, lovely, lovely, lovely, lovely Cyn."

 DAVIES: I mean, it's tragic, in a way, to read that.
 That's the most tumultuous love letter.
 It goes on and on.
 It's an eight-page, homemade Christmas card to her.
 And of course, we Beatles fans know what happened.
-And later in the book you get awful letters from John to Cynthia and they're arguing.
+And later in the book, you get awful letters from John to Cynthia, when they're arguing.
 But in this early flush of marriage and courtship, his letters and postcards are lovely.
-Now, of course, one of the big things about John is that he went to art college, that he decorated almost every letter and postcard.
-So, this one you've mentioned has a lovely drawing of John and Cynthia together, looking into each other's eyes adoringly.
+Now, of course, one of the big things about John is that he went to art college - but he decorated almost every letter and postcard.
+So this one you've mentioned, there's a lovely drawing of John and Cynthia together, looking into each other's eyes adoringly.
 And he does this with every letter.

 DAVIES: Oh do so, do so, yeah.